 Morning time is a staple for public school classrooms in elementary school.
 It’s a great way to review math, writing, and a bit of reading.
+It’s also a staple in homeschooling.
 When my kids were younger we had the typical calendar time, and as they got older our morning time changed to include a review of whatever topics I thought they needed more review in at the time.
 Now that we’re almost finished with middle school, I thought I would share our morning time for middle school.

 My goal for morning time during middle school